Othonna gymnodiscus

 As far as cultivation is concerned, all sources say that the plant needs a light location and a lot of water and is certainly not very sensitive to cold.
 In the Western Cape, even light frosts seem to be tolerated.
 But under our climatic conditions, it is recommended not to allow the temperature to drop below about 5 °C.

 Sowing gives me varying degrees of success.
-On June 1, 2014, I sowed 3 rows of 3 freshly harvested seeds in a square pot.
-The 3 seeds in what I call the front row came up.
-See figure 9.
+On June 1, 2014, I sowed three rows of three freshly harvested seeds in a square pot.
+The three seeds in what I call the front row came up.
+See Figure 9.

 Fig: 9: Between the cotyledons of these 3 seedlings the first elongated leaves begin to develop.